aedrax/osos/README.md

 If you are familiar with Git, you should also make pull requests for changes you make.
 Our repository is at **http://sejr.github.io/OpenSooose**

+## 31 January

+- Fixed: Running Bochs
+    - Discovered that the display_library was not working correctly, maybe because of limitations of the cloud 9 IDE?
+    - Installed the bochs-term display libary and used that with success
+    - The bochslog now has a line containing the epected RAX=00000000cafebabe
+    - Began setting up the stack

 ## 30 January

 - Attempted: Running Bochs